unixpickle/gogui/README.md

 **gogui** will be an easy-to-use library for creating simple GUIs in Go.
 I intend to implement it for Mac OS X and have no plans to support other operating systems, although such implementations would be very welcome.

+# TODO

+ * Use the garbage collector to cleanup Window and Canvas...

 # License

 **gogui** is licensed under the BSD 2-clause license.
 See [LICENSE](LICENSE).